userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Thresholding/README.md

 The example code on how to do adaptive thresholding can be found [here](/08_Image_Processing/Thresholding/adaptiveThresholding).

 ## Adaptive Gaussian Thresholding
 Adaptive Gaussian thresholding works the same way as adaptive thresholding, except that the kernel is Gaussian.
+Gaussian kernel can be made with equation as below.

 <img src="/images/gaussianKernelFormula.png" width="400">